Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Movies Are Like Love, Simon?
+What Films Are Similar to Love, Simon?

 Rarely it happens that mainstream films get their heart right.
 Love, Simon is one of those rare films that do.